CERES

 Failure Analysis

-Vision-Language Models make it economical to instrument every assembly station rather than sampled audits.
-Near term this provides per-step yield, labor time, and design-for-manufacture feedback.
-Long term, the same dataset trains Vision-Language-Action models for automated assembly.
+Vision-Language Models make it economical to instrument every assembly station rather than rely on sampled audits, providing per-step yield, labor time, and design-for-manufacture feedback.
+What previously required a 16-hour flight and weeks abroad to debug becomes structured, annotated data for correlating with the larger factory line.

 Rapid Quoting Enabled by Unique Product Datasets